washedszn/covid-19-monitor/README.md

-# covid-19-monitor
+# Covid-19 Monitor

-Covid-19 monitor that sends updates to discord and pings users for their country
+*Covid-19 monitor that sends updates to discord and pings users for their country*